PhilipNaudus/simple_site-gh-pages/pages/qing/romance-of-sui-and-tang.md

 <a href="https://zh.wikisource.org/zh-hant/%E9%9A%8B%E5%94%90%E6%BC%94%E7%BE%A9">Read the original Chinese text of *Romance of Sui and Tang.*</a>

-This novel is also known as *Sui Tang Romance*, *Romance of Sui and Tang Dynasties*, and *Romance of the Sui and Tang Dynasties*.
+This novel is also known as *Sui Tang Romance* and *Romance of the Sui and Tang Dynasties*.

 <script type="application/ld+json">
 {